 Why is the Mental Capacity Assessment of an Executor of Will important?

 Since the executor of a will has to carry out some major duties with respect to the assets of a testator, it is crucial for him or her to have the mental capacity to act as an executor and make important decisions.
-Thus, the mental capacity assessment helps in knowing whether the person would be capable to carry on such duties.
-In case the person lacks the mental capacity to act as an executor of a will, then he or she would be replaced.
+Thus, a mental capacity assessment helps in knowing whether the person would be capable to carry on such duties.
+In case the person lacks the mental capacity to act as an executor of a will, then he or she can be replaced.